SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

 }
 ```

-When lowering this MIR to LIR, the `opt` tool complies in a very weird way:
+When lowering this MIR to LIR, `opt` complains in a very weird way:

 ```
 file.mlir: error: operand #3 does not dominate this use